ingridcoll/everything-i-know/JS and TS/JavaScript.md

 **Started:** _October 16th, 2025_

-**Note:** This section compiles different lessons and courses I'm taking to develop this project.
+**Note:** This section compiles different lessons from courses and other learning resources.
 Most of the theory was not written by me.
 These are the **references** for most of the knowledge in this section:

 - [The Modern JavaScript Tutorial](https://javascript.info/)